What is an operational mill levy?

 • Inability to replace retiring staff and non-tenured staff

-The GOOD news is that through the MT Legislative Session, our Governor has heard the taxpayer loud and clear.
 There are property tax relief bills that will LOWER PROPERTY TAXES.
 The cost of the Mill Levy that you vote for could be offset by property tax relief bills in process.

 Please click here to view the survey results from the 2023-2024 survey